 a) Learn Number Theory

 d) Graphs: Google kickstart is an easy-medium test hence basic-medium level questions from the graphs can be asked.
-Do practice questions based on: DFS, BFS, Dijkstra, Flloyd Warshall, MST and flow problems.
+Do practice questions based on DFS, BFS, Dijkstra, Flloyd Warshall, MST, and flow problems.

 Practice Questions on Graph

-e) Dynamic programming: Although variety of questions can be designed from the DP domain but fairly easy to medium questions are predicted.
+e) Dynamic programming: Although a variety of questions can be designed from the DP domain but fairly easy to medium questions are predicted.
 Practice DP a lot and do read:

 - Google Kickstart is all about speed and accuracy, focus on your speed rather than solving very tough problems and solve easy-medium problems as much as you can.

 - Get familiar with Big-O notation and calculation of computation time.

 - Start preparing beforehand and don’t lose hope if you don’t perform well in the first round, there are 7 more rounds after the first round.

 - Excellent Performance can get you a call from Google for an interview.